splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 #.
 Run your application.

-If no data appears in :strong:`Observability > APM`, see :ref:`common-dotnet-troubleshooting`.
+If no data appears in :strong:`Observability > APM`, see :ref:`common-dotnet-otel-troubleshooting`.

 .. note:: If you need to add custom attributes to spans or want to manually generate spans, instrument your .NET application or service manually.
-See :ref:`dotnet-manual-instrumentation`.
+See :ref:`dotnet-manual-otel-instrumentation`.

 .. _otel-dotnet-aspnet-framework: